Find a Car with our Quick Search

 5.4 Production-Linked Incentive (PLI) Scheme

-The PLI scheme for the automotive industry was introduced by the Indian government in 2021, providing financial incentives to encourage exports and increase home manufacture.
+The PLI scheme for the automotive industry was introduced by the Indian government in 2021, providing financial incentives to encourage exports and increase home manufacturing.
 Developing cutting-edge automotive technology, such as electric automobiles and vehicles that run on hydrogen, is the specific goal of this program.

 6. The Shift Towards Electric Vehicles (EVs)